IGore01/TechpointXTern2022WorkAssessment/README.md

     The visualization created (and the data set used to create that visualizaiton) to see how convenient our coworking space is

-Thanks for taking this project into consideration - I hope you like it!